-Even the most experienced cooks have overdone this pink fish at some point.
+If you are a beginner at cooking, you must be confused about the line between fully cooked salmon and undercooked salmon.
+Even the most experienced cooks have overcooked this pink fish at some point.
 But once you make that mistake, you don’t want to repeat it, and our aim here is to help you meet that goal.

 Below, we explain four easy ways to tell if salmon is cooked.